rtetelbaum/Seriously-Eat-Recipe-Manager/README.md

 ## DESCRIPTION
+This app pulled API content from Spoonacular.
+Users can (via prompt) create a user id and/or log in through an existing id.
+They can browse recipes & save recipes to their personal recipe box.
+They can peruse existing recipes in their personal recipe box.
-This app pulled API content from Spoonacular so users can browse, save, update (add notes to) and/or remove recipes from their personal recipe box.
-Users are prompted to either log in to their existing account or create a new one.
+They can also update (add notes to) and/or remove recipes from their personal recipe box.

 ## INSTALLATION